 Forget travel agencies.
 Blend work and holiday for a whole new experience.
 Travel without an organised schedule.
 It costs just a bit of effort and knowing your life priorities.

-The truth is, that the toll roads with a caravan, do not pay off.
-You drive 80 km an hour, the same as on lower class roads and you pay way higher tolls than a regular car: 150–200% of the price.
-If you a have new trailer certified for 130 km/h, you are better off, but the fuel consumption surges up.
+The truth is that paying for toll roads when traveling on a camping trailer isn’t worth it.
+You typically drive at about 80km an hour – the same speed you’d travel at on non-toll roads – and you pay way higher fees than you would on car, about 150 to 200% more than the typical car fees.
+If you a have new trailer, certified for traveling at 130 km/h, you’re better off, but your fuel consumption goes up.

 Summer nicely accelerated all the changes.
 I wouldn’t believe that caravan would work so great.
 We started two years ago and I already know about a couple of new caravan travellers.
 I also know about Transporter guys and few other wannabes.
 Some are also changing from alcove to fully integrated RV.